mertfiliz/Chat-Application-Web/README.md

 - Sending instant messages to your friends.
 - Receiving instant messages from your friend.
 - Showing the message delivery time.

-Will be added in the future:
-- Latest message will be at the top position of 'Messages'
-- Message notifications.
-- File transfer / Upload a file
-- Webcam Chat
-- Themes
-- Emojies
-- Sounds
-- Changing profile picture.

 Pictures taken inside of the application: